CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 What Does a Forensic Accountant Do?

-Forensic accountants are tasked to “follow the money.”
+Forensic accountants are tasked with “following the money.”
 They trace the money trail looking for any evidence that may raise suspicion or point to malpractice.
 Often, to back the evidence they’ve gathered, they may testify in court as expert witnesses to provide insight into financial evidence.

-Although related to the broader field of accounting in general, forensic accounting is its own specialty.
+Although related to the broader field of accounting, forensic accounting is its own specialty.
 Let’s take a quick look at the differences and similarities between the two:

 Forensic accounting plays a critical role in the legal system by providing impartial and accurate financial information to support legal decisions and to hold individuals and organizations accountable for their financial activities.